corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

    compatible version.
 2. Run [`cargo outdated -wR`](https://github.com/kbknapp/cargo-outdated) to find newer, possibly incompatible dependencies.
    Update those and fix code as needed.
 3. Run `cargo tree --duplicate` to find dependencies which come in multiple versions.
+   Aim to consolidate to a single version by updating dependencies that rely on older versions.
    (Thanks to /u/dbdr for [pointing this out](https://www.reddit.com/r/rust/comments/hdb5m4/tips_for_faster_rust_compile_times/fvm1r2w/).)

 (Instructions by [/u/oherrala on Reddit](https://www.reddit.com/r/rust/comments/gi7v2v/is_it_wrong_of_me_to_think_that_rust_crates_have/fqe848y).)